-Join Thanassis Pozantzis for an in-depth discussion in this video MoGraph, part of Dynamics in CINEMA 4D.
+Join Thanassis Pozantzis for an in-depth discussion in this video MoGraph, part of Cinema 4D: Dynamics.

 …One of the things I really like about…Cinema 4D's dynamics is its close integration with MoGraph.…Let me show you how simple it is.…I'll create a cube, make it smaller, add a cloner, make the cube a child of the…cloner, change the cloner mode to Good Array, activate render instances that will…make the view port slightly faster, increase…the number of clones, change the display settings,…raise the cloner above the floor, add a…floor, adjust the camera view, and now select…the cloner and the floor.…